Becky Bloomwood: Mini Shopaholic

 Now reformed, Becky visits Surrey to apologize to Graham and Jane for her earlier behavior.
 She realized they were originally right in their assessment, but was in denial because of wanting to give Luke a surprise birthday party.
 In finally accepting responsibility for herself, Becky reconciles with her parents.
-Having enough of Janice's behavior, Becky defends Jess and Tom's decision to adopt their first child by telling her off to leave them alone.
-She is fed up Janice's actions in trying to force them to have a natural child first and that she should support their decision.
-The latter is offended with Becky for calling her out by demanding her to support her decision to want a natural child first.
+Having had enough of Janice's behavior, Becky defends Jess and Tom's decision to adopt their first child by telling her off to leave them alone.
+She is fed up with Janice's actions in trying to force them to have a natural child first and that she should support their decision.
+The latter is offended by Becky for calling her out by demanding that she support her decision to want a natural child first.
 However, she refuses to back down and stands firm with Janice.
 Becky then bargains with her to ease up if she allows Jess and Tom to adopt first before having a natural child.
 Janice agrees to her terms.
 At the end of the book, Becky has become aware that Luke is doing business for Sage Seymour (a Julia Roberts-type movie star) and that he wants to take the whole family to Hollywood for three months.